Ractopamine: Regulation around the world

 On 6 July 2012, the international reference standard Codex Alimentarius Commission narrowly approved the adoption of a maximum residue limit (MRL) of 10 parts per billion (ppb) for muscle cuts of beef and pork.
 Setting any limit was a controversial move.
 Countries with major meat export markets had been lobbying for the establishment of such a standard for several years to use it as leverage to erode individual national-level bans in World Trade Organization disputes.
 Consumers International, a world federation of consumer groups that represents 220 consumer organizations in 115 countries, strongly opposed the move.

-Ractopamine use in food animals is banned in over 160 countries.
+A 2020 petition to the Food and Drug Administration to reconsider the approval of ractopamine stated that 168 other nations had banned or restricted its use.
+In 2025 and in response to an unreasonable delay lawsuit, the FDA responded acknowledging the number had increased from 160 in 2012, and questioned the relevance of the figure.

 European Union

 Ractopamine has not been allowed in the European Union, based on the 2009 EU's Food Safety Authority's opinion on its safety evaluation, which concluded that available data were insufficient to derive a maximum residue limit as a 'safe residue level for human consumption'.
 The uncertainty was particularly great for people who might be thought to be more susceptible than most to an increase in β adrenergic stimulation from consuming the additive, such as children or people with cardiovascular disease, and that simply increasing the "uncertainty factor" built into the calculation as a safety factor would rapidly become arbitrary.